119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 1. Kijiji

 Kijiji is a popular platform for private car sales — it’s free and widely used across Canada.
 You create a listing for your car, choose your price, and then receive inquiries directly.
-The wide site traffic increases the chance of finding someone in your area who might be interested in your car.
+The platform’s large user base increases the chances of finding a buyer in your area.

 2. AutoTrader.ca